MassimoBelfioreCode/COBOL_self-study/README.md

 Repo with my COBOL study material and programs (Livello base).

 ---
-COBOL Compiler Installation on your own machine
+COBOL Compiler Installation on your machine
 ---
 Instructions: